kozhemyak/gemma-captioner-images/README.md

-# JoyCaption-alphatwo-captioner: Quick and easy video and image captioning with JoyCaption Alpha Two
+# RunPod Serverless JoyCaption Alpha Two Captioner

 The desctipntion will be here soon...